senlin/so-clean-up-wp-seo/README.md

 * hide the SEO Score admin column on taxonomies (added to v3.1 of Yoast SEO plugin)
 * hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
 * hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin and changed again with v3.7)
+* hide the Upsell Notice that shows in the Yoast SEO Dashboard
 * remove the Yoast SEO widget from the WordPress Dashboard

 If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
 You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.
-Alternatively you are welcome to make a [donation](https://so-wp.com/donations/).
+Alternatively you are welcome to make a [donation](https://so-wp.com/plugins/donations/).
 Thanks!

 ## Frequently Asked Questions